OpenEvalProject/evals/manuscripts/elife-83161/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/016xsfp80 Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen Nijmegen Netherlands
+1. Donders Institute for Brain, Cognition and Behaviour, Radboud University Nijmegen Nijmegen Netherlands ([ROR:016xsfp80](https://ror.org/016xsfp80))
-2. https://ror.org/05f0yaq80 Department of Psychology, Stockholm University Stockholm Sweden
+2. Department of Psychology, Stockholm University Stockholm Sweden ([ROR:05f0yaq80](https://ror.org/05f0yaq80))
-3. https://ror.org/04dkp9463 Department of Developmental Psychology, University of Amsterdam Amsterdam Netherlands
+3. Department of Developmental Psychology, University of Amsterdam Amsterdam Netherlands ([ROR:04dkp9463](https://ror.org/04dkp9463))
-4. https://ror.org/05wg1m734 Department of Psychiatry, Radboud University Nijmegen Medical Centre Nijmegen Netherlands
+4. Department of Psychiatry, Radboud University Nijmegen Medical Centre Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-5. https://ror.org/05grdyy37 Department of Radiology and Nuclear Medicine, Amsterdam University Medical Centers Amsterdam Netherlands
+5. Department of Radiology and Nuclear Medicine, Amsterdam University Medical Centers Amsterdam Netherlands ([ROR:05grdyy37](https://ror.org/05grdyy37))
-6. https://ror.org/016xsfp80 Department of Medical Imaging, Radboud University Medical Center Nijmegen Netherlands
+6. Department of Medical Imaging, Radboud University Medical Center Nijmegen Netherlands ([ROR:016xsfp80](https://ror.org/016xsfp80))

 † Corresponding author

 ## Abstract

 Individual differences in striatal dopamine synthesis capacity have been associated with working memory capacity, trait impulsivity, and spontaneous eye-blink rate (sEBR), as measured with readily available and easily administered, ‘off-the-shelf’ tests.
 Such findings have raised the suggestion that individual variation in dopamine synthesis capacity, estimated with expensive and invasive brain positron emission tomography (PET) scans, can be approximated with simple, more pragmatic tests.
 However, direct evidence for the relationship between these simple trait measures and striatal dopamine synthesis capacity has been limited and inconclusive.
-We measured striatal dopamine synthesis capacity using [ 18 F]-FDOPA PET in a large sample of healthy volunteers (N = 94) and assessed the correlation with simple, short tests of working memory capacity, trait impulsivity, and sEBR.
+We measured striatal dopamine synthesis capacity using [18F]-FDOPA PET in a large sample of healthy volunteers (N = 94) and assessed the correlation with simple, short tests of working memory capacity, trait impulsivity, and sEBR.
 We additionally explored the relationship with an index of subjective reward sensitivity.
 None of these trait measures correlated significantly with striatal dopamine synthesis capacity, nor did they have out-of-sample predictive power.
 Bayes factor analyses indicated the evidence was in favour of absence of correlations for all but subjective reward sensitivity.
 These results warrant caution for using these off-the-shelf trait measures as proxies of striatal dopamine synthesis capacity.

 ## Introduction